Understanding the rheology of kaolinite clay suspensions using Bayesian inference: Results and Discussions

 Insets of Figs. \ref{fig.fittings}(c) and \ref{fig.fittings}(d) show the apparent viscosity, $\eta_\mathrm{app}=\sigma/\dot{\gamma}$, of the same flow curves.
 We find that $\eta_\mathrm{app}$ increases non-monotonically during downsweep (blue), which is likely due to the coexistence of multiple stress relaxation times.
 This non-monotonic behavior is not captured by our model, since our model only has a single stress relaxation time $\lambda$.
 During upsweep (red), the model fits the flow curves relatively better than downsweep.
 This can be understood as follows.
 Since elastic stress is mainly accumulated at the start of downsweep, faster stress relaxation modes have already fully relaxed at the end of downsweep.
 And our model captures the longest relaxation time $\lambda$ associated with the slowest stress relaxation mode during upsweep.
 Another limitation of the model is that it only has a single microstructural relaxation time $k_A^{-1}$, thus it fails to predict non-monotonic microstructural relaxation behaviors \cite{Joshi_JOR_2022}.
-Both limitations of the model can be responsible for the discrepancy between the experimental data and the model fittings.
+Both limitations of our model can be responsible for the discrepancy between the experimental data and the model fittings.
+These results suggest that structural kinetic models with multiple relaxation time scales may better capture the rheological behavior of clay suspensions, especially the non-monotonic relaxation behaviors in Fig. \ref{fig.fittings}(c) and \ref{fig.fittings}(d).
+It has been shown that viscoelastic models with multiple stress relaxation times can capture non-monotonic stress relaxation behaviors, examples including the soft glassy rheology (SGR) model \cite{SGR_PRL_1997,SGR_PRE_1998,Fielding_SM_2017} and the mode coupling theory (MCT) model \cite{Larson_rheology_1999,Joshi_SM_2015}.
+It has also been shown that model with multiple microstructural relaxation time scales are able to capture non-monotonic thixotropic relaxation behaviors, such as the multimode structural kinetics model \cite{Larson_JOR_2016,Larson_JOR_2018}.

 Figures \ref{fig.fittings}(e) and \ref{fig.fittings}(f) show the structural parameter $\xi$ as a function of shear rate $\dot{\gamma}$, for kaolinite suspensions of $\phi_k=0.05$ and 0.19.
 Since $\xi$ is unobservable, there is no experimental data shown in the figures.
 We find that for all shear rates, the structural parameter during upsweep (``2'') is always larger than that during downsweep (``1''), leading to hysteresis loops in the $\xi$-$\dot{\gamma}$ flow curves.
 Since the fluid viscosity is directly related to the structural parameter by $\eta=\eta_\infty+\xi\eta_A$, the viscosity during the upsweep is also always higher than that during downsweep, as shown in the insets of Fig. \ref{fig.fittings}(e) and \ref{fig.fittings}(f).
 This is expected since downsweep has a much stronger shear history than upsweep: the high $\dot{\gamma}$ values at the start of downsweep destroy most microstructure in the fluid, while the low $\dot{\gamma}$ values at the beginning of upsweep allow more microstructure to build up.
 These results provide further evidence that the hysteresis behaviors in Figs. \ref{fig.fittings}(c) and \ref{fig.fittings}(d) are caused by viscoelasticity.
 The fluid has a lower stress value despite having a higher viscosity during upsweep (than downsweep), which indicates the looping behaviors below yield stress are the results of viscoelasticity, instead of the change in viscosity due to thixotropy.